anushaporeddy030697/student_internship_management/Team Contribution.md

 10/28/22

 --> updated week9 updates in wiki.

+11/04/22

+--> upadted the wiki
+--> prepared ppt presentation for workshop2
+--> presented presentation of the project and also overview of our progess in the project
 </a>
 <p>